CLUTR: Curriculum Learning via Unsupervised Task Representation Learning: Reproducibility

 \subsection{Formulation of CLUTR}

 At the core of CLUTR is the latent generative model representing the latent task manifold.
-Let's assume that $R$ is a random variable that denotes a measure of success over the agent and antagonist agent and $z$ be a latent random variable that generates environments.
+Let's assume that $R$ is a random variable that denotes a measure of success over the agent and antagonist agent and $z$ be a latent random variable that generates environments/tasks, denoted by the random variable $E$.
 We use the graphical model shown in Figure-\ref{fig:graphical-model-clutr} to formulate CLUTR.
 Both $E$ and $R$ are observed variables while $z$ is an unobserved latent variable. $R$ can cover a broad range of measures used in different UED methods including PAIRED and DR (Domain Randomization).
 In PAIRED, $R$ represents the $\textsc{Regret}$.

-We use a variational formulation of UED by using the above graphical model.
-We first define the variational objective as the KL-divergence between an approximate posterior distribution and true posterior distribution over latent variable $z$, where both $R$ and $E$ are given.
+We use a variational formulation of UED by using the above graphical model to derive the following ELBO for CLUTR, where $VAE(z,E)$ denotes the VAE objective: